University of Florida Homepage (opens in new tab)

 • CLAS IT

-• CLAS Media Services
+• CLAS Media & Communications

 • CLAS Shared Services

-• CLAS representative to Historic Preservation Committee
+• CLAS Representative to Historic Preservation Committee

-• College compliance officer
+• College Compliance Officer

 • Coordinate departmental computer networking activities

-• Effort certification coordinator
+• Effort Certification Coordinator

-• IDS major
+• Interdisciplinary Studies (IDS) major

-• Space and facilities, room scheduling
+• Space and Facilities – renovations, new construction, and room scheduling and assignments

-• TEAMS (non-faculty) grievances, sexual harassment
+• TEAMS (non-faculty) grievances, sexual harassment, mentorship program, and general oversight

-• Undergraduate scholarships
+• Undergraduate Dean’s Office Scholarships

 • Workshops and non-degree programs